Middle Manager

 “Kenny has a natural ability to help managers develop skills at a fast pace and work more productively with others.
 He has given me the confidence to believe in myself and work with other people to achieve a positive outcome.”

-Nicola McDonald - Tax Transformation Project Manager, Astra Zeneca
+Tax Transformation Project Manager, Astra Zeneca

 Mission Ready